 The ‘Flow State’ Where Creative Work Thrives

-By, Vicki Stockbridge
+Curated by Vicki Stockbridge

 The term “flow” was coined by Dr Mihaly Csikszentmihalyi in the 1960s.
 “The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one.
 Your whole being is involved, and you’re using your skills to the utmost.”
 Dr Mihaly Csikszentmihalyi, Author & Psychologist.